FAForever/wiki-pages/Development/AI/Custom-AIs.md

 ![m28ai.jpg](/m28ai.jpg)
 *Author: maudlin27*
 Other mods required: None
 Adaptive AI, intended for both 1v1 and team games.
-Provides a competitive experience, with an estimated rank of 700-1200.
-Compared with M27AI, M28AI aims to provide a more CPU-performant AI that works better in team game scenarios, applying a decentralised approach to AI decisions to work more effectively on larger maps.
-Slightly stronger than M27AI on most maps (as at February 2024), with greater mod and map setting support, and runs roughly twice as fast, and provides a 'low micro' M28Easy version.
+Provides a competitive experience, with an estimated rank of 700-1200 (i.e. slightly better than the average FAF player).
+Compared with M27AI, M28AI aims to provide a more CPU-performant AI that works better in team game scenarios (while still being a deadly 1v1 opponent), applying a decentralised approach to AI decisions to work more effectively on larger maps.
+Slightly stronger than M27AI on most maps (as at February 2024), with greater mod and map setting support, and runs roughly twice as fast.
+While M28AI uses advanced micro, a 'low micro' M28Easy version is also available.

 M28AI also supports the FA and SC campaign missions, both as an AI teammate, and (via game settings) as the hostile campaign AI.